rackerlabs/rackspace-how-to/content/cloud-servers/install-epel-and-additional-repositories-on-centos-and-red-hat.md

 CentOS and Red Hat Enterprise Linux repositories.
 The Remi repository depends on the EPEL repository.

+**Warning:** Packages in the Remi repository obsolete packages from other third party repositories, including IUS.
+Because of this, you would typically use *either* IUS or Remi, not *both*.

-Package names in the Remi repository are the same as the package names used in the official repositories.
+**Warning:** Packages in the Remi repository use the same names as packages from the official repositories.
 This similarity can result in inadvertent package upgrades when you run an update with yum, so use the Remi repository with care.

-**Note:** Because Remi uses package names that are the same as the package names in the official repositories, we do not recommend Remi for Rackspace customers with a managed level of support.
+**Note:** Because of the concerns listed above, we do not recommend Remi for Rackspace customers with a managed level of support.
 Managed servers automatically update nightly by default, which can cause unplanned upgrades if the Remi repository is enabled.
 If you require the Remi